-Based on our professional judgement, we determined overall materiality for the Group's financial statements as a whole to be HK\$108,000 (2021: HK\$93,000) based on 1% of turnover (2021: an average of the three materially measure: turnover (1%), adjusted loss (5%) and gross assets (1.5%)).
+Based on our professional judgement, we determined overall materiality for the Group's financial statements as a whole to be HK\$69,000 (2022: HK\$108,000) based on 1% of turnover.

-We use a different level of materiality ('performance materiality') to determine the extent of our testing for the audit of the financial statements.
+We use a different level of materiality ('performance materiality') of HK\$41,400 (2022: HK\$64,800) to determine the extent of our testing for the audit of the financial statements.
 Performance materiality is set based on the audit materiality as adjusted for the judgements made as to the entity risk and our evaluation of the specific risk of each audit area having regard to the internal control environment.
 We set performance materiality at 60% of overall financial statement materiality.